-Material which is still in use must be recertified at intervals of no more than two years to ensure that it continues to conform with the relevant advertising regulations and the Code.
+Material which is still in use must be recertified at intervals of no more than two years to ensure that it continues to conform with the relevant regulations relating to advertising and the Code.

-The certificate for meetings involving travel outside the UK must certify that the signatories have examined all the proposed arrangements for the meeting and that in their belief the arrangements are in accordance with the relevant advertising regulations and the Code.
+The certificate for meetings involving travel outside the UK must certify that the signatories have examined all the proposed arrangements for the meeting and that in their belief the arrangements are in accordance with the relevant regulations relating to advertising and the Code.